SH6P01 - Practice Based Public Health and Health Promotion Project (2023/24)

-3. Critically evaluate the application of evidence and theories to justify a proposal for service improvement in an area of practice.
+3. Critically evaluate the application of evidence and theories to justify a proposal for health improvement in an area of practice.

-4. Produce a fluent and accurately written project for a specific practice context, demonstrating critical-thinking and awareness of current public health issues in relation to the proposed service improvement.
+4. Produce a fluent and accurately written project for a specific practice context, demonstrating critical-thinking and awareness of current public health issues in relation to the selected health topic.

 5. Critically debate public health issues, practice and policy through engagement in online learning activities, and becoming an active member of the online community.

 The purpose of the formative and summative assessments is to give students an opportunity to develop and demonstrate their knowledge and skills as well as their critical and reflective analysis.
 The assessments will also provide students with the opportunity to develop transferable skills that will prove valuable to them in their future career.